Crumb Top Baking

 Instructions

-1. Preheat oven to 350F.
-Spray a 9-inch square pan with non-stick cooking spray and line it with overhanging parchment paper.
+• Preheat oven to 350F.
+Spray a 9-inch square pan with non-stick cooking spray and line the bottom and sides with parchment paper.

 Notes